kwaldenphd/interactive-visualization-python/README.md

 299. For more on static image export: [`plotly`, Static Image Export in Python](https://plotly.com/python/static-image-export/)

+<blockquote>Q4: Add to the code for at least one of the figures generated earlier in this lab to save the figure as a static image.
+Include code + comments.</blockquote>

 ### Saving to HTML

 300. We can also export `plotly` figures as `HTML` files which will can be loaded in a web browser.